 - Rubato: “stolen” tempo, or freer tempo used for expression

 How can I practice the tempo markings in my music?

 You can practice getting the right tempo at home by investing in and using a metronome.
 If you prefer an old fashioned metronome, you can buy one online or at a music store.
 You can also download a free metronome app on your phone or iPad, such as the Metronome Beats App.

 When you practice with a metronome, set it to the correct metronome marking first.
-For an example: if you are practicing at a moderato tempo, set it to 1 click (beat) = 100.
+For an example: if you are practicing at a moderato tempo, set it to 1 click (beat) = 80 to 100.
 If you are using an app, you may be able to indicate the time signature you are practicing with as well, by setting the clicks to four, three, or two beats per measure.
 This way, the first beat of each measure will sound a little different than the others, which makes it easier to feel the beat and play along.
 Certain physical metronomes can do this as well.